buczekmatthias/GiveawayForge/README.md

 # GiveawayForge

-A template for a platform to host giveaways.
+A platform for creating and managing giveaways.

 ## Stack